84th Infantry Regiment "Venezia": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Venezia" formed, together with the Brigade "Ancona" and the 19th Field Artillery Regiment, the 15th Division.
+At the time the 84th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 After Italy's entry into the war on 23 May 1915 the Brigade "Venezia" was deployed to the Italian front: in 1915 the regiment operated against Austro-Hungarian forces in the Valsugana valley and on the slopes of Monte Salubio.
 On 12 December 1915 the regimental depot of the 84th Infantry Regiment in Florence formed the command of the Brigade "Arno" and the 213th Infantry Regiment (Brigade "Arno").
 In 1916 the regiment operated on Monte Sant' Osvaldo near Roncegno and then on the slopes of Cimon Rava.
 On 18 May 1916 the depot of the 84th Infantry Regiment formed the command of the 226th Infantry Regiment (Brigade "Arezzo").

 On 20 May 1917 the depot of the 84th Infantry Regiment formed the 268th Infantry Regiment (Brigade "Caserta").
 In September 1917 the brigade was transferred to the Banjšice plateau where the it fought in the Eleventh Battle of the Isonzo in the area of Madoni.
-For their conduct during the Eleventh Battle of the Isonzo the two regiments of the Brigade "Venezia" were both awarded a Silver Medal of Military Valour.
+For their conduct during the Eleventh Battle of the Isonzo the two regiments of the Brigade "Venezia" were both awarded a Silver Medal of Military Valor.
 In October 1917 the regiment fought in the Battle of Caporetto near Plave and then, after the order to retreat to the Piave river had been given, the regiment fought a delaying action near Galleriano.
 In 1918 the brigade was deployed on Monte Zugna.

 Interwar years

 On 10 November 1926 the Brigade "Venezia" was renamed XIX Infantry Brigade.
 The brigade was the infantry component of the 19th Territorial Division of Florence.
 On the same date the brigade's two infantry regiments were renamed 83rd Infantry Regiment "Venezia" respectively 84th Infantry Regiment "Venezia".
 The XIX Infantry Brigade also included the 70th Infantry Regiment "Ancona" from the disbanded Brigade "Ancona".
 In 1934 the 19th Territorial Division of Florence was renamed 19th Infantry Division "Gavinana".
+A name change that also extended to the division's infantry brigade.